thjashin/spectral-stein-grad/README.md

 # spectral-stein-grad
-Code for "A Spectral Approach to Gradient Estimation for Implicit Models"
+Code for "A Spectral Approach to Gradient Estimation for Implicit Distributions"